History

 In 2014, Ronald McDonald House Manitoba became known as Ronald McDonald House Charities Manitoba to reflect the network of Ronald McDonald House Charities organizations around the world.

-From its beginnings in Philadelphia, to our House and Family Room in Winnipeg, to an organization of over 685 RMHC programs across the world, RMHC is truly dedicated to keeping families together when it's needed most.
+From its beginnings in Philadelphia, to our House and Family Room in Winnipeg, to an organization of 700 RMHC programs across the world, RMHC is truly dedicated to keeping families together when it's needed most.

 Sources: Reader's Digest, The Houses That Love Builds, John G. Hubbell, June 1981.
 State of the Union, Ronald McDonald House International Advisory Board, February 1994.
 Ronald McDonald House, A Decade of Love, Pediatric Oncology Family Centre of Manitoba, May 1994